subhamaich/online-certificates/README.md

-# This is a repository of my Online Certificates that I achieved over the course of my career.
+# This is a repository of my Online Certification courses that I achieved over the course of my career.